Behdadhp/U-value-and-LCA/README.md

 The LCA (Life Cycle Assessment) is calculating base on "Assessment system for sustainable building".
 [Click here ](https://www.bnb-nachhaltigesbauen.de/en/assessment-system/office-buildings/) for more information.

+# Source

+Images used for layers in this project are coming from [eLCA](https://www.bauteileditor.de/)